 - Learn to quickly assess the leadership style required by each situation

 - Analyze the network of tasks and create a Critical Path for a Clinical Trial

 - Identify the root-cause of a quality problem when launching a new pill in several countries

 - Select the best packaging for launching a new drug using a strategic decision-making process

 Registration fees include assorted breakfast items that will be available each day ½ hour prior to the start of the seminar.
 Also included is a Networking Lunch that will be served each training day.

 Special rates are available for multiple attendees from the same organization.
 Contact Melissa Dolen at 781-972-5418 to discuss your options and take advantage of the savings.

 Click here for our seminar cancellation policy

 Barnett International is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Participants will receive 15 hours (1.5 CEUs) of continuing education credit for full participation, including the completion of a pre-test, post-test and program evaluation.
-Barnett International will mail ACPE statements within three weeks of program completion.
-ACPE# 0778-0000-12-005-L01-P. Released: 2/12.
+Barnett International will issue a receipt of completion for earned CEUs within three weeks of program completion.
+ACPE# 0778-0000-15-002-L01-P. Released: 2/15.